Public Holidays in Lithuania 2026 – National & Public Holidays

 Frequently Asked Questions (FAQs)

-In 2025, Lithuania has around 16–17 major public holidays (including national, religious, and cultural observances).
+In 2026, Lithuania observes approximately 16–17 public holidays, including national, religious, and cultural observances.

-Statehood Day (July 6) commemorates the coronation of Mindaugas as the first king of a unified Lithuania in 1253.
-It’s also known as the Day of Statehood.
+Statehood Day on July 6 commemorates the coronation of King Mindaugas as the first king of Lithuania in 1253.

 Conclusion